 The south end of Little Creek is surrounded by wetlands, making it difficult to access the Little River without penetrating these protected areas.
 While it is not impossible to get a wetlands permit, it is still very difficult.
 The only two exceptions are for public projects and for "water dependent" activities.
 Public docks, walkways leading to docks, and small boat launch areas are the types of projects that would be eligible for permits.

-Much of the adjacent wetlands have been degraded by invasive vegetation, such as phragmite.
-It is noted that phragmites has perhaps the most dramatic impact on natural habitats.10
+It is also noted that much of the adjacent wetlands that have been degraded by invasive vegetation, such as phragmite.

 Figure 10: Phragmite